vijaysoren/Mobile-Web-App/README.md

 2. Open the project folder in your favourite editor

-3. Open terminal in your editor or from your project folder In ubunt go to the location the folder "Mobile web app" located, right click and select "Open in Terminal".
+3. Open terminal in your editor or from your project folder, In ubuntu go to the location the folder "Mobile web app" located, right click and select "Open in Terminal".
    In VS Code open project folder and click on Terminal >> New Terminal

  4. Enter command :

-      $node app.js
+      node app.js

  5. Open browser and type in address bar - localhost or localhost:8080